fqlenos/aempsconn/README.md

 pip install aempsconn
 ```

+## Custom Logger
+The use of the `logger` in the library **is not mandatory**.

+A *custom logger* has been created in order to offer the possibility to use it in an integrated way with the library and it allows you to set the logging level.

+However, as the `logger` argument requires a Logger type, it is fully customizable so that the programmer can set it according to his own preferences.

+**To not use any logger, simply leave it blank.**

 ## Building queries
 It has developed a easy-use query builder for the most important endpoints: `/medicamento` & `/medicamentos`.
 Each endpoint has its own custom filters so you can find and add them to the request by: